In this section, we offer general recommendations for storage, CPU, memory, and link bandwidth sizing.

-- In the event the preferred Witness host fails or is partitioned, the following occurs:
+- In the event the primary node fails or is partitioned, the following occurs:

 - vSAN powers off the VMs in the failed host.

-- The secondary node is elected as the HA master and the Witness host sends updates to the new master, followed by the acknowledgment from the master that the ownership is updated.
+- The secondary node is elected as the HA primary.
+The Witness host sends updates to the new primary, followed by the acknowledgment from the primary that the ownership is updated.

 - 1,138 bytes is required for each component update.